GitVivianSo/Qi-Samples/Basic/JavaScript/NodeJs/readme.rst

-JavaScript Samples: Building a Client to make REST API Calls to the Qi Service.
+JavaScript Samples: Building a Client to make REST API Calls to the Sds Service.
 ===============================================================================

-This sample demonstrates how Qi REST APIs are invoked using JavaScript.
+This sample demonstrates how Sds REST APIs are invoked using JavaScript.
-By examining the code, you will see how to establish a connection to Qi, obtain an authorization token, obtain a QiNamespace, create a QiType and QiStream, and how to create, read, update, and delete values in Qi.
+By examining the code, you will see how to establish a connection to Sds, obtain an authorization token, obtain a SdsNamespace, create a SdsType and SdsStream, and how to create, read, update, and delete values in Sds.
 It has following dependencies: \* node.js, installation instructions are available at `node.js <https://nodejs.org/en/>`__ \* Request-Promise,
 HTTP client Request with Promises/A+ compliance.